Hamid3DATA/Juleshow/README.md

 sudo apt install apache2
 ```

 After you installed it you can go to ```/var/www/html/``` and replace the index file with website files you just downloaded.
-You can then access the site in your browser by using raspberry pi's IP address.
+You can then access the site in your browser by using raspberry pi's IP address.<br />

 Now for your raspberry pi that will be connected to the monitor you can follow one out of these two instructions.